-Welcome to 2017.
-This is the year that you are going to change for the better, right?
 People love to set goals.
 It can help us feel motivated and focused.
-Unfortunately for us, there is such a big gap between intention and action that many of our new year’s resolutions fall by the wayside.
+Unfortunately for us, there is such a big gap between intention and action that many of our good intentions fall by the wayside.
 This blog looks at why this is the case and what you can do about it.

 Even with the best of intentions, people are often poor predictors of their own future behaviour.
 The Daffodil experiment is a great example of this.
 On one weekend in spring each year, Cornell University sell daffodils to raise money for charity.
 The students are motivated (as it is for a good cause), have easy access to them (the daffodils are on sale everywhere on campus) and they are cheap (they only cost a dollar).
 When asked how likely they were to buy a daffodil, 83% of undergraduate students said they would.
 The reality?
 Only 43% did.
 Clearly good intentions aren't enough.

 When it comes to the annual attempt at new year’s resolutions, estimates suggest that our willpower to stick to a diet lasts around 5 weeks, gym plans fall by the wayside within 6 months and almost half us will give up on our other resolutions by the end of January.